 EP 6.
-At the Peak of Europe's Silicon Valley: Meeting the Musician Who Rejected the World
+At the Peak of Europe's Silicon Valley: Meeting the Guitarist Who Rejected the World

 Soul Echoes on the Viewing Platform: The Guitarist Who Broke the Mold